 The new Managing Director's approach was to streamline the documentation and form a central function to oversee the deployment.

-This demonstrates the risks of over-complicating Policy Deployment, and is a clear lesson for any business applying Hoshin, Policy Deployment, or their own framework, such as Xerox, for their strategy.
+This demonstrates the risks of over-complicating Policy Deployment.
+It is a clear lesson for any business applying Hoshin, Policy Deployment, or their business system, such as Xerox, for their strategy.

 Learn more about Hoshin Planning